artefactual-labs/ansible-atom/README.md

 The `-t atom-site` option makes ansible execute only the tasks tagged as `atom-site` in the role (i.e., tasks required to deploy a site) and skip the tasks that are required only once per host deploy.
+The database and user for the new site will also need to be configured in the database server if not done already.